 It is vital to assess the bone density in patients who are administered steroids; osteoporosis has signficiant morbidity in these patients.
 If steroid use for more than 3 months is expected, then calcium supplements and bisphosphonates should be introduced.

 In patients presenting with new diarrhea, infectious etiologies of diarrhea including parasites Escherichia coli 0157:H7 and Clostridium difficile must be ruled out first.
 Other colitis etiologies should be considered including, but not limited to, microscopic, lymphocytic, and collagenous.
 Those presenting with abdominal pain must have other causes considered as well including, but not limited to, appendicitis, irritable bowel disease, celiac disease and functional abdominal pain.

-Prognosis for both UC and CD depends on the extent of disease and treatment response.
+The prognosis for both UC and CD depends on the extent of disease and treatment response.
 The stool markers lactoferrin and calprotectin are useful in determining postoperative recurrence of CD.
 Some evidence exists that these can also be used to predict future flares.
 However, patients with IBD tend to have much higher mortality compared to the general population.
 Causes of death include primary disease, infections, and respiratory illness.
 Heart disease is not a risk factor for death in IBD.
 Finally, psychological morbidity is very high in IBD patients and the quality of life is poor.

 Continued surveillance for dysplasia is critical for long-standing UC patients.
 Cumulative risk of colorectal cancer is estimated to be as high as 30% for those with the disease of 30 years or more.
 The extraintestinal manifestation of primary sclerosing cholangitis leads to liver failure.

 Patients with IBD need life long follow up for their disease.
 There is no particular diet or supplement that has been shown to delay or prevent the symptoms of the disease.